MikeGarde/php-setup-guide/readme.md

 ### Apache

 Your macOs shipped with a copy of Apache, unfortunately it is missing key pieces we need so we will install a second copy of Apache.
-Note that `apachectl -k graceful` and other `apachectl` commands will not work and you will have to transition to using `brew`.
-More on that later.
+Note that `apachectl -k graceful` and other `apachectl` commands will still be how you interact with appache.
 Also, if you're doing this after a clean install you won't be running apache so the first command may result in an error, you can ignore that error and run the second command.

 ```bash
 sudo apachectl stop